HEnquist/camilladsp/README.md

 The "channels" group define the number of input and output channels for the mixer.
 The mapping section then decides how to route the audio.
 This is a list of the output channels, and for each channel there is a "sources" list that gives the sources for this particular channel.
 Each source has a `channel` number, a `gain` value in dB, and if it should be `inverted` (true/false).
 A channel that has no sources will be filled with silence.
 The `mute` option determines if an output channel of the mixer should be muted.
 The `mute`, `gain` and `inverted` parameters are optional, and defaults to not muted, a gain of 0 dB, and not inverted.
+The optional `description` property is intended for the user and is not used by CamillaDSP itself.

 Another example, a simple stereo to mono mixer:
 ```